Heat Rash (Miliaria) – Causes and Management

 Heat rash is mainly seen over the chest, neck, and shoulders in babies.
 In children and adults mainly neck, chest, and back get involved.
 It can commonly involve places where you sweat more or in skin folds where clothing leads to friction such as elbow creases, armpits, and even groin.

-Use our online dermatologist AI app to determine your skin conditions
+Use our online AI app to learn about your skin conditions

 How do you classify Heat rash?